RTUnit/Jellyfin-Transcodes-cleanup/README.md

 5. Configure Jellyfin to use FFMPEG WRAP script instead of original FFMPEG binary:
      <img src="img/ffmpeg-path.png">

+6. Optimize for your server

+     If your server is not using graphics card for hardware transcoding then the process for producing TS files may be too slow and you need to update some global variables in **transcode.cleanup.sh** to tweak the time intervals for various monitoring activities that the script is performing.
+Refer to issue https://github.com/RTUnit/Jellyfin-Transcodes-cleanup/issues/1 for instructions.

 ## Monitoring
 Included script **bufmon.sh** provides possibility to monitor TS files in transcodes directory and ensure proper operation of cleanup script.